 It needs urgent hospital treatment, as it can

 It is more likely to affect older people, the very young, those with long-term illness and those who have recently undergone surgery.
 Skin, lung, urinary tract, and other infections can trigger it.

 Some 80 percent of cases start outside the hospital, but 70 percent of people with sepsis have used hospital services within the last month or need regular medical care for a chronic condition.

-Sepsis and septicemia are so similar in meaning that the term sepsis is most commonly used for both conditions.
+Sepsis and septicemia are so similar in meaning that

 - Sepsis, or septicemia, happens when an infection reaches the blood.
 It is a life-threatening emergency.